Why Hire a Doula?

 I do work with multiple back-up doulas in the Boston area.
 My back-ups are very happy to connect by phone, email, or even in person.
 Check out my DoulaMatch profile for updated availability.

-My fee for the above services is $1,100.
-Half of this, $550, is due at the time we sign our contract.
-Due to the ever-increasing cost of housing in Boston, I will be raising my basic birth support rate to $1,200 for due dates after January 2018.
+My fee for the above services is $1,200.
+Half of this, $600, is due at the time we sign our contract.

 Clients who can pay my full basic fee “subsidize” the work I do for free or low-cost.
 I am committed to having sliding-scale flexibility for low-income families in need of birth support.
 You can always reach out.
 Please contact me at email@example.com for more information.